ryan3738/hilton-assessment-ryan/README.md

 2. Talk about your changes
    - Write a short description about what was the underlying cause of the bug and how you fixed it

+   The following error message was received when putting in a valid city.
+Uncaught TypeError: can't access property "main", weatherResult is null.
+The above error occurred in the          `<CityWeather>` component.

+   The fix was to add an if statement to check if weather data is null

+      `if (!weatherResult) return <div>Loading...</div>`

+   This was done to keep the app from sending weatherData that is null to the CityWeather component and crashing the app.

+   I like this solution because it provides the user with feedback that the app is working and prevents the crash.
+I would also implement error handling to the API call to make sure that the app doesn't crash when the user enters an invalid city.
 ## Deliverable 2:

 1. Create a city-weather-refactor.tsx file, in which you refactor the city-weather component to use react hooks rather than React.Component.
 Incorporate the following: